What is Azure Logic Apps?

-To build integration solutions with logic apps, choose from a growing gallery that has 200+ connectors, including other Azure services such as Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, BizTalk, Salesforce, SAP, Oracle DB, file shares, and many more.
-These connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.
+To build enterprise integration solutions with Azure Logic Apps, you can choose from a growing gallery with 200+ connectors, which include services such as Azure Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, Salesforce, BizTalk, SAP, Oracle DB, file shares, and more.
+Connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.

 How does Logic Apps work?

 Every logic app workflow starts with a trigger, which fires when a specific event happens, or when new available data meets specific criteria.
 Many triggers provided by the connectors in Logic Apps include basic scheduling capabilities so that you can specify how regularly your workloads run.
 For more complex scheduling or advanced recurrences, you can use a Recurrence trigger as the first step in any workflow.
 Learn more about how to build schedule-based workflows.

-Each time that the trigger fires, the Logic Apps engine creates a logic app instance that runs the workflow's actions.
+Each time that the trigger fires, the Logic Apps engine creates a logic app instance that runs the actions in the workflow.
 These actions can also include data conversions and flow controls, such as conditional statements, switch statements, loops, and branching.
 For example, this logic app starts with a Dynamics 365 trigger with the built-in criteria "When a record is updated".
 If the trigger detects an event that matches this criteria, the trigger fires and runs the workflow's actions.
 Here, these actions include XML transformation, data updates, decision branching, and email notifications.

 Why use Logic Apps?

-With businesses moving toward digitization, logic apps help you connect legacy systems, modern, and cutting-edge systems more easily and quickly by providing prebuilt APIs as Microsoft-managed connectors.
+With businesses moving toward digitization, logic apps help you connect legacy, modern, and cutting-edge systems more easily and quickly by providing prebuilt APIs as Microsoft-managed connectors.
 That way, you can focus on your apps' business logic and functionality.
 You don't have to worry about building, hosting, scaling, managing, maintaining, and monitoring your apps.
 Logic Apps handles these concerns for you.
 Plus, you pay only for what you use based on a consumption pricing model.